interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 ## Extension-Wide Checks

-Sometimes, it is useful to have a check ran before running any command in an extension.
+Sometimes, it is useful to have a check run before running any command in an extension.
 Thankfully, all you need to do is use `add_ext_check`:

 ```python
 class MyExtension(Extension):